mkumar-avit/zoom-enterprise-user-support/README.md

 #### Large Mtg
 Toggles to either assign or remove a Large Meeting license for user
 #### Delete
-Button to Delete user from Zoom account (currently not functional)
+Button to Delete user from Zoom account (enabled when the checkbox "Change user to Basic (No Deletes)" is disabled)